Mouni Sadhu: Reception

 "As the Eastern occult schools treat concentration as a means for achievement for the highest goal, so the mind takes precedence over the heart.
 But in the Western spiritual tradition this is reversed.
 The best exponents, apart from a few dissentients, fix attention first and foremost on the moral purification of man and his religious, devotional sense.
 I am not including here the numerous and usually short-lived occult societies and groups, most of which were and still are occupied with aims which have practically nothing in common with the great task of transformation and purification of the human mind.

 My interest has been directed to the places where men's inner work has always produced the greatest results.
 When I studied the lives of the first and later Christian saints of the Egyptian desert, the caves of Anatolia, the catacombs of Rome, and the monasteries of Kiev and Western Europe, I reached the firm conviction that Western adepts knew as much, if not more about the value of a one-pointed mind in spiritual achievement, than their Eastern brothers."

-Mouni Sadhu speaks with deep admiration of particular saints, such as those in more recent history like St Seraphim of Sarov and St Jean Vianney (StJohn Vianney) of France, as well as the Indian saint Sri Ramakrishna and also of St Vincent De Paul and St Francis of Assisi.
+Mouni Sadhu speaks with deep admiration of particular saints, such as those in more recent history like St Seraphim of Sarov and St Jean Vianney (St. John Vianney) of France, as well as the Indian saint Sri Ramakrishna and also of St Vincent De Paul and St Francis of Assisi.
 Mouni Sadhu's devotion to Christ and his unwavering commitment as a Christian, can be summed by his description of Christ as the Master of Masters, an expression he said was used by both Sri Maharshi and P. Sedir.
 This attitude pervades all of his works.
 In addition, all his books clearly express the fact that the contemporary spiritual Master, Ramana Maharshi, unquestionably never advised any conversion from one religion to another, but rather a conversion from Ignorance to Wisdom.
 The final and culminating book in the 'Mystic Trilogy', Samadhi, has the dedication, 'To the Light which illumines every man who comes into the World'.